strbrgr/jochen/content/about/index.md

 I'm curious and like to go down all kinds of rabbit holes.

 I listen to a lot of punk and hardcore.
-I went to see Restraining Order last year and man do they have energy.
+I went to see _Restraining Order_ last year and man do they have energy.

-Right now, I read a book about Data Structures in C++.
+Right now, I read a book about _Data Structures in C++_.
 Last week I finished watching _The Night of_.
-One of my favorite movies is La Haine.
+One of my favorite movies is _La Haine_.

 ## Reach out